makeabilitylab/physcomp/arduino/rgb-led-fade.md

 }
 {% endhighlight C %}

-In total, we crossfade between 768 color combinations (`3*256`) though this can be controlled with `const int FADE_STEP`—the total amount to step up and down the `analogWrite` LED values per loop iteration.
+In total, we fade between 768 color combinations (`3*256`) though this can be controlled with `const int FADE_STEP`—the total amount to step up and down the `analogWrite` LED values per loop iteration.
 It's set to `5` by default, which results in 156 color combinations.

 Here's the code in its entirety: